 Asset Protection Strategy: The Vestey Trust

-The Vesteys’ basic idea was to make yourself a ‘man of straw’.
-While you are free to enjoy your assets and utilise them to make money, you become as insubstantial as a scarecrow if someone tries to take those assets away.
+While you are free to enjoy your assets and utilise them to make money, you become a very small target if someone tries to take those assets away.

 For example, take the area where most Australians invest their wealth: property.
 In the event of a catastrophic financial failure, creditors and liquidators may try to seize the equity an individual holds in their house to pay creditors.
 But what if there is no equity in the home and nothing for liquidators to seize?

-The Vestey trust system works by establishing a ‘friendly creditor’ in the form of a special trust that owns the additional equity in your assets.
-A caveat is placed on the property title directing that the trust owns any equity beyond the loan amount.
-Because the caveat is placed on the title when times are good, it takes priority over subsequent claims by liquidators in times of distress.
+The Vestey trust system works by establishing a special trust that creates a superior layer of protection Because the caveat is placed on the title when times are good, it takes priority over subsequent claims by liquidators in times of distress.

 To learn more about asset protection, register now for our emergency webinar briefing where you’ll learn how to safeguard your wealth while you profit safely.